 I’m also assuming that the questioner is a youth, so I am addressing youth here, not older adults who masturbate.
 (Older adults who find this blog article might recommend it to youth.)

 Lack of Knowledge

-Let me also assure you that I had the same problem myself when I was a young adolescent.
+Let me also assure you that I had the same problem myself when I was an adolescent.
 If you learned in health class that masturbation is a healthy sexual release, that’s more and better information than I received back in the late 1950s.
 We had no sex education or even a health class in high school.
 Even the medical books back then had information that has now been discredited.
 They said that masturbation could produce nearsightedness, pimples, and obsessive-compulsive behavior, among other things.
 (I know because I looked up “masturbation” in a medical book my mother had.)
 There had been a war against masturbation passed off as science during the late 19th/early 20th century and not until 1972 did the American Medical Association declare that “Masturbation is a normal part of adolescent sexual development and requires no medical management.”
 It still took time for this pronouncement to register in our society and for people to change their attitudes.

 I didn’t hear anything about masturbation in my Church when I was a youth, but an encyclopedia I looked at in the public library told me that the Catholic Church considered masturbation a sin because it is “disordered sex.”
 The Church has taught that sex is for procreation, not self-gratification.
 In fact, masturbation was called “self-abuse.”
 I wasn’t a Catholic, but I thought this probably also applied to me.
 So I felt I was doomed in this world and the next but kept all this terror to myself.
 (We don’t like to discuss sex with our parents, do we?)